Yuta Okkotsu: Casting

+Megumi Ogata (left) and Kayleigh McKee (right) who voice Yuta in Japanese and English, respectively.

 Gege Akutami cast Megumi Ogata as Yuta's Japanese voice, following Park's advice and other staff members.
 The manga author claimed that the voice he envisioned was "neutral, soft, and kind, and there is also a big emotional swing and head".
 Ogata further said Yuta is one of the most relatable characters she has ever found due to the parallels she found when comparing his lonely childhood with hers and how both became sociable people.
 Additionally, she also found Yuta relatable because he continues suffering pain and overcomes his internal struggles.

 Ogata had to interact with the director Park to get a better understanding of Yuta as a character.
 When the film premiered, Ogata said she was satisfied with her work and looked forward to future projects.
 Fellow voice actors Yuichi Nakamura and Takahiro Sakurai felt that the feeling of "synchronization" is great in regards to Ogata's performance as Yuta.
 When asked about Ogata, Hanazawa commented through her work; she managed to feel Yuta's love through her partner's work, making the character loveable.
 In response to that, Ogata praised Hanazawa's work as Rika.
 In retrospect, Ogata said voicing Yuta was a difficult work due to social distancing protocols.
+Upon returning to voice Yuta in the film Execution, Ogata noticed that even though it was to fake Itadori's death, he still had to stop his heart, so it was Yuta's turn to calmly think about how to kill him.
+He had a monologue saying, "He's fast," and Ogata thought he was fighting while analyzing his opponent, so he was trying to figure out Itadori's fighting style and looking for an opening.
+She noticed that several of the characters used in Jujutsu Kaisen have a tendency to monologue their fighting strategy and Yuta became one.